Julián Castro-Rea, PhD

 Within that broad area, I have recently focused on the following specific topics:

-Dozens of contributions have been published in either one of the four official languages of the Americas (English, French, Spanish or Portuguese).
+Dozens of contributions published in either one of the four official languages of the Americas (English, French, Spanish or Portuguese).

 Supervisor for MA or PhD students; drawing from thirty-plus year experience with methodology, empirical research and comparative politics.

 - North American Politics (Canada, Mexico, United States)

 - Latin American Politics

 - Conservatism and Right-Wing Politics